 Are you looking for peace after divorce?
 Of course you are!
 Who wouldn’t be?
 So why do some people achieve peace after divorce and some people stay stuck in a place of frustration, anger, bitterness; in a state of war, with others and with themselves?
 In my opinion, the different lies in one word:

-Ask someone why he or she got divorced, and typically you’ll get one of these kinds of answers:
+Ask someone why he or she got divorced, and you might get one of these answers:

 My husband left me.